Proinos Kafes

 Since the start of the show in 1991, the show has toured different parts of Greece including different areas of Athens, Heraklio on the island of Crete, Patras, Thessaloniki and many other places in Greece.

-The theme song of Proinos Kafes, was "Kalimera" - a song originally sung by Alexia Vassiliou, also known as, Alexia, in her 1990 album, 'Ela Mia Nyxta'.
+The theme song of Proinos Kafes, was "Kalimera" - a song originally sung by Alexia Vassiliou, also known as Alexia, from her 1990 album, 'Ela Mia Nyxta'.